simon-im-security/SOC-Toolbelt/README.md

    # Final real-time update
    Write-Output "All scripts completed at $(Get-Date)"

+   # Open the Security Operations folder on the user's Desktop
+   Start-Process -FilePath $desktopPath

 3. **Execution Notes:**
 The script temporarily bypasses the execution policy for the session, allowing the downloaded scripts to run.